ryanccf/Linux-Onion-Desktop-Tools/README.md

 I also added a tool to download, verify, and install BIOS.

-Just run LinuxDesktopTools-x86 to use it.
+Just run "python3 main.py" or run the LinuxDesktopTools-x86 binary to use it.

 If you encounter bugs, please report them!